tokudev-id/nest-backend-template/README.md

-# 🚀 Template API
+# 🚀 NestJS Backend Template

-A production-ready RESTful API built with NestJS, PostgreSQL, and TypeORM.
-This API provides authentication, article management, and comment functionality with industry-standard security and performance features.
+A clean NestJS template with PostgreSQL and TypeORM, focused on user authentication and profile management.
+This template provides a production-ready foundation for building backend services with industry-standard security features.

 ## 🛠 Tech Stack